uia-worker/bachis/IS-213_en.md

 Functions in the Canvas web application are used to stimulate both individual and team-based learning.
 Expected work volume is 10 hours per week.

-# Terms for graduation
+# Examination requirements
 Approved theoretical essays.
 Several milestone presentations of project status throughout the semester.

-# Exam
+# Assessment methods and criteria
 Portfolio assessment

-# Student evaluation
+# Evaluation
 The study program leader, in consultation with the student union representative, determines the form of evaluation and whether the courses should have mid-term or final evaluation, cf. the quality system chapter 4.1.
 Information about the evaluation form for the topic is published in Canvas.

 # Offered as a single subject
-Yes, subject to opportunity and capacity.
+Yes, subject to availability and capacity.

 # Open to private list
-no
+No

 # Assessment scheme for private students
 Not applicable